-The contributions your employer pays to fund your Defined Benefits may vary from year to year.
-As such, it is impractical to report actual contributions remitted to the Plan by your employer and a formula is used to determine your Notional Tax Contributions for reporting purposes.
+The contributions your employer pays to fund your Defined Benefit is required to contribute to the Plan to provide your benefits may vary from year to year.
+As such, it is impractical to report actual contributions remitted to the Plan by your employer and a formula is used to determine your Notional Taxed Contributions for reporting purposes.